University of Edinburgh, School of Mathematics

 As a valued member of our team you can expect:

-Prior to any employment commencing with the University you will be required to evidence your right to work in the UK.
-Further information is available on our right to work webpages
+If invited for interview you will be required to evidence your right to work in the UK.
+Further information is available on our right to work webpages (opens new browser tab).

 The University is able to sponsor the employment of international workers in this role.
 If successful, an international applicant requiring sponsorship to work in the UK will need to satisfy the UK Home Office’s English Language requirements and apply for and secure a Skilled Worker Visa.

-ABOUT US As a world-leading research-intensive University, we are here to address tomorrow’s greatest challenges.
+About Us As a world-leading research-intensive University, we are here to address tomorrow’s greatest challenges.
 Between now and 2030 we will do that with a values-led approach to teaching, research and innovation, and through the strength of our relationships, both locally and globally.
+About the Team The School of Mathematics is one of the world’s leading mathematical sciences departments, home to internationally excellent researchers and to an innovative educational environment for both undergraduates and postgraduates.
+Our location in the beautiful and historic capital of Scotland puts us in the centre of a vibrant community of academics, cultural institutions, industry partners and research institutes.

 Email: email address